mulesoft-assets/template-sfdc2sfdc-lead-broadcast/README.md

 **Note:** the property **account.sync.policy** can take any of the two following values:

-+ **empty_value**: if the propety has no value assigned to it then application will do nothing in what respect to the account and it'll just move the lead over.
++ **empty_value**: if the propety has no value assigned to it then application will do nothing in what respect to the lead and it'll just move the lead over.
 + **syncOwner**: it will try to create the lead's owner should this be not present in the Salesforce instance B.